-Pollutants are drivers of
+Pollutants are drivers of chronic disease.

-chronic diseases.
-Biotech can help stop this.
+Biotech can stop this.

 We're turning decades of research into real interventions that protect people from the long-term effect of exposure to pollutants.